 ABCDs of Melanoma

 Diameter more than 6mm

 In addition to the ABCDs, many patients notice change in the size or color of a mole, bleeding tendency or change in sensation of a mole.
 You should see your doctor if you feel you have a changing mole or are concerned about any particular area on your skin.

 The best way to diagnose melanoma is with an excisional biopsy in which a dermatologist will remove the mole for biopsy.
 The prognosis for people diagnosed with melanoma depends on the depth of the lesion and whether it has spread to other areas such as the lymph nodes, lungs, brain or other organs of the body.

 Treatment of melanoma depends on how far the tumor has spread.
 If the depth of the lesion is shallow and it has not reached other organs, a dermatologist often will remove the lesion, as well as some of the normal, surrounding tissue.
 However, if the melanoma is deep in the skin and/or it has spread to other parts of the body, consultation with an oncologist is necessary to discuss chemotherapy and other treatment options.

-Prevention for all types of skin cancers includes sun avoidance during the hours of 10 a.m. to 4 p.m., which is when sun rays are strongest.
+Prevention for all types of skin cancers includes sun avoidance between the hours of 10 a.m. and 4 p.m., which is when the sun's rays are strongest.
 While spending time outdoors a sunscreen with a Sun Protection Factor (SPF) of 15 or greater is highly recommended.
 Tanning beds should be avoided at all times and routine self examination is crucial, especially if you have a family or personal history of skin cancer.